 He then referred to the conditions of the sugar beet industry in the state, showing that for some things Nebarska is better situated for the successful cultivation of the crop than many other states which are now in advance of this state in acreage and field.
 The principal advantage possessed by Nebraska in this regard is because of its geographical situation with reference to the live stock markets.
 It has been demonstrated that the refuse of the beets after the sugar is extracted is one of the best materials for fattening stock.
-Referring to his own experience he said that at Ames at present his company is feeding 30,000 sheep which will be placed on the South Omaha market when they are fattened, and that until the food became scarce they were feeding a large number of cattle on the beet refuse.
+Referring to his own experience he said that at Ames at present his company is feeding 30,000 sheep which will be placed on the South Omaha market when they are fattened, and that until the food became scarce they were feeding a large number of cattle on the beet the Dingley law as to the payment of countervailing duties on sugar imported from Russia is not fair to domestic sugar and involves a risk of leading to a much wider application.

-The reciprocity treaty was discussed by the members present at length and at the conclusion of the discussion the following resolutions
+The reciprocity treaty was discussed by the members present at length and at the conclusion of the discussion the following resolutions were adopted.